awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 **To create your key pair**
 Use the [New\-EC2KeyPair](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2KeyPair.html) AWS Tools for Windows PowerShell command as follows to generate the key and save it to a `.pem` file\.

+For `-KeyName`, specify a name for the public key\.
+The name can be up to 255 ASCII characters\.

+For `-KeyType`, specify either `rsa` or `ed25519`\.
+If you do not include the `-KeyType` parameter, an `rsa` key is created by default\.
+Note that ED25519 keys are not supported for Windows instances, EC2 Instance Connect, and EC2 Serial Console\.

+`KeyMaterial` prints the private key material to the output\.

+`Out-File -Encoding ascii -FilePath C:\path\my-key-pair.pem` saves the private key material in a file with the `.pem` extension\.
+The private key can have a name that's different from the public key name, but for ease of use, use the same name\.

 ```
-PS C:\> (New-EC2KeyPair -KeyName "my-key-pair").KeyMaterial | Out-File -Encoding ascii -FilePath C:\path\my-key-pair.pem
+PS C:\> (New-EC2KeyPair -KeyName "my-key-pair" -KeyType "rsa").KeyMaterial | Out-File -Encoding ascii -FilePath C:\path\my-key-pair.pem
 ```

 ------

 ## Create a key pair using a third\-party tool and import the public key to Amazon EC2<a name="how-to-generate-your-own-key-and-import-it-to-aws"></a>

-Instead of using Amazon EC2 to create your key pair, you can create an RSA key pair using a third\-party tool and then import the public key to Amazon EC2\.
+Instead of using Amazon EC2 to create your key pair, you can create an RSA or ED25519 key pair by using a third\-party tool, and then import the public key to Amazon EC2\.

 **Requirements for key pairs**
-+ Supported type: RSA\.
++ Supported types: RSA and ED25519\.
 Amazon EC2 does not accept DSA keys\.
-+
+  + Note that ED25519 keys are not supported for Windows instances, EC2 Instance Connect, and EC2 Serial Console\.

-  Supported formats:
++ Supported formats:
   + OpenSSH public key format \(the format in `~/.ssh/authorized_keys`\)\.
 If you connect using SSH while using the EC2 Instance Connect API, the SSH2 format is also supported\.
   + SSH private key file format must be PEM
-  + Base64 encoded DER format
+  + \(RSA only\) Base64 encoded DER format
-  + SSH public key file format as specified in [RFC 4716](https://www.ietf.org/rfc/rfc4716.txt)
+  + \(RSA only\) SSH public key file format as specified in [RFC 4716](https://www.ietf.org/rfc/rfc4716.txt)
 + Supported lengths: 1024, 2048, and 4096\.
 If you connect using SSH while using the EC2 Instance Connect API, the supported lengths are 2048 and 4096\.

 **To create a key pair using a third\-party tool**

 1. Generate a key pair with a third\-party tool of your choice\.
 For example, you can use ssh\-keygen \(a tool provided with the standard OpenSSH installation\)\.
-Alternatively, Java, Ruby, Python, and many other programming languages provide standard libraries that you can use to create an RSA key pair\.
+Alternatively, Java, Ruby, Python, and many other programming languages provide standard libraries that you can use to create an RSA or ED25519 key pair\.
 **Important**
 The private key must be in the PEM format\.
 For example, use `ssh-keygen -m PEM` to generate the OpenSSH key in the PEM format\.